This article explains how to use the mining feature in the FastTrek STFC bot.

 For these resources it is sufficient to specify the system name and FastTrek will do the rest.

 If a free node cannot be found, the automation may pause and try again 5 minutes later.
-This timeout isn’t currently configurable.
+This timeout is not currently configurable.

 Mining other resources

 If you are looking to mine something that isn’t on the list, select “Unspecified”.
 When you select this option you can’t blindly send to a named system or mine near another ship, and those options will be disabled.
-But you can still use a named or numbered bookmark.
+But you can still use a named or numbered bookmark or set the miner on the node and start then.

 Recall Options